Patapata Hikōsen no Bōken, or Secret of Cerulean Sand, is a 2002 Japanese / Korean co-production and lasts 26 episodes.

 - Merchant City: Hamman, headed by the queen Camille.

-- Private Tutor: The butler Chambellan is shown teaching Miss Buxton about Alexander the Great's conquests.
+- Private Tutor: On the boat to the Levant, the butler Chambellan is shown teaching a retive Miss Buxton about Alexander the Great's conquests.

 - Reluctant Mad Scientist: Georges, working on the properties of the azurium after being submitted to the emotional blackmail of his half-brother William, who makes him believe he caused the death of these soldiers died in the explosion William caused.

-- Replacement Goldfish: William so loved Jane he named his adoptive daughter Jeanne.
+- Replacement Goldfish: William loved Jane so much he named his adoptive daughter Jeanne.

 - Sand Is Water: The Armadillo, a landboat of the Barsac expedition, is sailing in the desert.